 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a pupil being at risk of FGM, or already having suffered FGM.
 There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
 Victims of FGM are likely to come from a community that is known to practise FGM.
 Professionals should note that pupils at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
-Female genital mutilation refers to procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
-The practice is illegal in the UK.
+Female genital mutilation refers to all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs.